SuvarnaShawrikar/BuggyCarTestAutomation/README.md

 5) Duplicat Profile not allowed Test whether username already exixts.

 RestAssuredAPI
-1)As API documentation is not available, so checking if site is available using GET https protocol and validate the status code is 200.
+1) As API documentation is not available, so checking if site is available using GET https protocol and validate the status code is 200.